Tamara Musakhanov: Legacy

-In December of 2017, posthumously, in the Dagestan Museum of Fine Arts in Makhachkala opened a joint retrospective exhibition with the Museum of the History of World Cultures and Religions dedicated to the life and work of the famous Dagestani sculptor and ceramist Tamara Musakhanova.
+In December 2017, posthumously, in the Dagestan Museum of Fine Arts in Makhachkala opened a joint retrospective exhibition with the Museum of the History of World Cultures and Religions dedicated to the life and work of the famous Dagestani sculptor and ceramist Tamara Musakhanova.

 This was the second solo exhibition in memory of Tamara Musakhanova.
 The first was held in her hometown of Derbent.